 In the next figure, Fig.~\ref{fig:h2_potential_curve}, we also compare the three srDFT models at $\mu=0.4$ to other models: FCI, CASSCF, and CAS-$t$LDA.
 In the left frame we present the absolute calculated energies and in the right frame the relative BDE energies.
-On the left one notes that the total energy of the CAS-$t$LDA is the worst, but that is because of the error in LDA (CAS-$t$PBE performs much better\cite{li2014multiconfiguration}), on the right one sees that the relative energies are a lot better, and only slightly worse than CAS-sr$t$LDA.
-Because CAS-$t$LDA corresponds to $\mu=0$, it is clear why the residual error is slightly larger than for cas-sr$t$LDA at $\mu=0.4$, where the long-range part is exact and not on LDA level.
-One also sees that the CAS(2,2)SCF gives too low BDE because of missing dynamic correlation around equilibrium, while CAS-srLDA and CAS-srPBE give much too high BDE because of the error at large distances discussed above.
+On the left one notes that the total energy of the CAS-$t$LDA is the worst, but that is caused by the total energy error in LDA (CAS-$t$PBE performs much better\cite{li2014multiconfiguration}), on the right one sees that the relative energies are a lot better, and only slightly worse than CAS-sr$t$LDA.
+Because CAS-$t$LDA corresponds to $\mu=0$, it is clear why the residual error is slightly larger than for CAS-sr$t$LDA at $\mu=0.4$, for which the long-range part is exact and not on LDA level.
+One also sees that the CAS(2,2)SCF gives too low BDE because of missing dynamic correlation around equilibrium, while CAS-srLDA and CAS-srPBE give much too high BDEs because of the error at large distances discussed above.

 \